 When you are winning, your commitment is never challenged.
 But loyalty and dedication during difficult times can be tough.
 When commitment doesn’t waver, that’s when you have the greatest chance of winning.
 You can never give up.

 Effective teamwork begins and ends with communication.
-Communication does not always occur naturally, and must be taught and practiced in order to bring everyone together as one.
+Communication does not always occur naturally and must be taught and practiced in order to bring everyone together as one.
 The most crucial element of communicating is telling the truth.

-You can possess countless good qualities as an individual, but if you don”t have the courage to proceed, you may never see those qualities come into fruition.
-It takes courage to put what you believe to be best of you on the line, to test it, and to see how far it takes you.
+You can possess countless good qualities as an individual, but if you don”t have the courage to proceed, you may never see those qualities come to fruition.
+It takes courage to put what you believe to be the best of you on the line, to test it, and to see how far it takes you.
 Courage means daring to do what you imagine.